jacobszmon/Git-Info-Pages/docs/08-Tags/08-Tags.md

 git tag <tag-name>
 ```

-To create a tag a specified commit:
+To create a tag on a specified commit:
 ```
 git tag <tag-name> <commit hash>
 ```